Setting Healthy Boundaries

 • Do you feel understood when you share your concerns with others?

 A large part of this revolves around the community of people you allow around you; your family, coworkers, friends, and acquaintances.
-Are you surrounding yourself with people that respect your voice when you use it to share your concerns?
-We have a choice everyday to either accept of deny someone access to us.
+Are you surrounding yourself with people who respect your voice when you use it to share your concerns?
+As business owners, we have a choice every day to either accept or deny someone’s access to us.
 Even the people that are difficult to escape (family, coworkers.)
-You can still be kind to the people who don’t respect your boundaries, while limiting your interactions with them.
+You can still be kind to the people who don’t respect your boundaries while limiting your interactions with them.

-Sensitive souls tend to be conflict avoidant, so the best you can do to extricate yourself from those unhealthy people without hostility, the better for your peace of mind.
+This can be especially difficult for those who are more sensitive and conflict-avoidant; do the best you can do to extricate yourself from those unhealthy people without hostility, all the better for your peace of mind.

 External boundaries with other people are only half the battle.
 The structure and standards you maintain within your own habits and actions wreak more havoc than anyone else could.